 Subtask 6 – Life Cycle Management.
 6.6.6.1 The Contractor shall document their findings for all BOM requests… 6.6.6.2.
 The Contractor is responsible for proper receipt, handling, storage, and accountability of items ordered

-Assigned to: _________
+Assigned to: Lee

 Subtask 1 – CNIC and ONE-NET Liaison Support: Need to leverage the fact that we are providing a range of support types to NGEN and have been for nearly a decade.
 Our support of PACAF C5ISRO is also directly relevant.
 We should highlight that we have provided this type of service to multiple military branches.